2devs-team/reactter/README.md

 [`ReactterContext`](https://pub.dev/documentation/reactter/latest/core/ReactterContext-class.html) is a abstract class that allows to manages [`ReactterHook`](https://pub.dev/documentation/reactter/latest/core/ReactterHook-class.html) and provides life-cycle events.

-In flutter, using [`ReactterProvider`](https://pub.dev/documentation/flutter_reactter/latest/widgets/ReactterProvider-class.html), it's a way to share values like these between widgets without having to explicitly pass a prop through every level of the tree.
+In flutter, using [`ReactterProvider`](https://pub.dev/documentation/flutter_reactter/latest/widgets/ReactterProvider-class.html), it's a way to share the state between widgets without having to explicitly pass a prop through every level of the tree.

 You can use it's functionalities, creating a class that extends it: